War is Peace, Freedom is Slavery, Ignorance is Strength, and Debt is Recovery

 Andrew Gavin Marshall, The Bilderberg Plan for 2009: Remaking the Global Political Economy.
 Global Research: May 26, 2009: https://dandelionsalad.wordpress.com/2009/05/27/the-bilderberg-plan-for-2009-remaking-the-global-political-economy-by-andrew-g-marshall/

-Andrew Gavin Marshall is a Research Associate with the Centre for Research on Globalization (CRG).
-He is currently studying Political Economy and History at Simon Fraser University.
+Andrew Gavin Marshall is currently studying Political Economy and History at Simon Fraser University.